This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An x-ray, ultrasound, CT, or MRI may show where in your body the infection came from.
-You may be given contrast liquid to swallow or in your IV to help the infection, show up better in the pictures.
+You may be given contrast liquid to help the infection show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to any type of contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 How is sepsis treated?

-- Medicines may be given to increase your blood pressure and blood flow to your organs.
-Medicines may also be given to decrease inflammation, control your blood sugar, prevent stomach ulcers, and prevent blood clots.
-Antibiotics may be given to treat an infection.
+- Medicines will be given to treat the infection.
+Medicines may be given to increase your blood pressure and blood flow to your organs.
+Medicines may also be given to control your blood sugar level, or to prevent stomach ulcers, or blood clots.

 - Removal or change of a catheter or drain may be needed to get rid of the infection.

-- Dialysis may be needed if the kidneys stop working correctly or are damaged during sepsis.
+- Dialysis may be needed if your kidneys stop working correctly or are damaged during sepsis.
 Dialysis is a procedure to remove chemicals, wastes, and extra fluid from your blood.